synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 When the remote chain has a new Agent Root, there is an [Optimistic Period](#optimistic-period) that needs to pass before that new Agent Root is considered valid.
 Once it is considered valid, then off-chain agents can submit a proof using that Agent Root that proves they are part of the new valid agent set.
-The Agent Root is a critical security property because a malicious Agent Root could allow a chain to be convinced of a malicious agent, which could open the door for a malicious message being executed.
+The Agent Root is a critical security property because a malicious Agent Root could allow a chain to be convinced of a malicious agent, which could open the door to a malicious message being executed.

 ### Agent Set
 The set of bonded agents ([Guards](#guard) and [Notaries](#notary)) that are currently bonded.